cooperlees/base_clis/README.md

 - Python
 - Rust

-View the READMEs in sub folders for more information.
+View the READMEs in sub folders for more information on suggestions on how to use.